OpenEvalProject/evals/manuscripts/elife-91141/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03a1kwz48 Institute for Ophthalmic Research, University of Tübingen Tuebingen Germany
+1. Institute for Ophthalmic Research, University of Tübingen Tuebingen Germany ([ROR:03a1kwz48](https://ror.org/03a1kwz48))
-2. https://ror.org/03a1kwz48 Werner Siemens Imaging Center, Department of Preclinical Imaging and Radiopharmacy, University of Tübingen Tuebingen Germany
+2. Werner Siemens Imaging Center, Department of Preclinical Imaging and Radiopharmacy, University of Tübingen Tuebingen Germany ([ROR:03a1kwz48](https://ror.org/03a1kwz48))
-3. https://ror.org/03a1kwz48 Core Facility Metabolomics, Faculty of Medicine, University of Tübingen Tuebingen Germany
+3. Core Facility Metabolomics, Faculty of Medicine, University of Tübingen Tuebingen Germany ([ROR:03a1kwz48](https://ror.org/03a1kwz48))
-4. https://ror.org/00h9jrb69 Centro Interdisciplinario de Neurociencia de Valparaíso, Universidad de Valparaíso Valparaíso Chile
+4. Centro Interdisciplinario de Neurociencia de Valparaíso, Universidad de Valparaíso Valparaíso Chile ([ROR:00h9jrb69](https://ror.org/00h9jrb69))
-5. https://ror.org/04zc7p361 Biochemistry Department, University of Kassel Tuebingen Germany
+5. Biochemistry Department, University of Kassel Tuebingen Germany ([ROR:04zc7p361](https://ror.org/04zc7p361))

 † Corresponding author

 ## Abstract

 The retina consumes massive amounts of energy, yet its metabolism and substrate exploitation remain poorly understood.
-Here, we used a murine explant model to manipulate retinal energy metabolism under entirely controlled conditions and utilised 1 H-NMR spectroscopy-based metabolomics, in situ enzyme detection, and cell viability readouts to uncover the pathways of retinal energy production.
+Here, we used a murine explant model to manipulate retinal energy metabolism under entirely controlled conditions and utilised 1H-NMR spectroscopy-based metabolomics, in situ enzyme detection, and cell viability readouts to uncover the pathways of retinal energy production.
 Our experimental manipulations resulted in varying degrees of photoreceptor degeneration, while the inner retina and retinal pigment epithelium were essentially unaffected.
 This selective vulnerability of photoreceptors suggested very specific adaptations in their energy metabolism.
 Rod photoreceptors were found to rely strongly on oxidative phosphorylation, but only mildly on glycolysis.
 Conversely, cone photoreceptors were dependent on glycolysis but insensitive to electron transport chain decoupling.
-Importantly, photoreceptors appeared to uncouple glycolytic and Krebs-cycle metabolism via three different pathways: (1) the mini-Krebs-cycle, fuelled by glutamine and branched chain amino acids, generating N -acetylaspartate; (2) the alanine-generating Cahill-cycle; (3) the lactate-releasing Cori-cycle.
+Importantly, photoreceptors appeared to uncouple glycolytic and Krebs-cycle metabolism via three different pathways: (1) the mini-Krebs-cycle, fuelled by glutamine and branched chain amino acids, generating N-acetylaspartate; (2) the alanine-generating Cahill-cycle; (3) the lactate-releasing Cori-cycle.
 Moreover, the metabolomics data indicated a shuttling of taurine and hypotaurine between the retinal pigment epithelium and photoreceptors, likely resulting in an additional net transfer of reducing power to photoreceptors.
 These findings expand our understanding of retinal physiology and pathology and shed new light on neuronal energy homeostasis and the pathogenesis of neurodegenerative diseases.

 ## Introduction